How to Pack for a Bike Trip

 1st travel essentials:

-Credit Cards bring two different charge cars, ex: Visa & MC, and notify your provider of the countries you will be visiting, and be sure they waive int’l transaction fees.
+Credit Cards bring two different charge cards, ex: Visa & MC, and notify your provider of the countries you will be visiting, be sure they waive int’l transaction fees.
 Note: many merchants do not accept AMEX.

-Phone and phone charging cord – seek an int’l call/text plan before you go to avoid a surprise bill upon your return.
+Phone and phone charging cord – seek an Int’l call/text plan before you go to avoid a surprise bill!

 Adapter/converter – Ireland & UK are different than Italy for example – make sure you have the proper plug & voltage.

-iPad/Kindle, laptop – your preference but smaller is better!
+iPad/Kindle, laptop – your preference but smaller (lighter) is better!

 2nd shoes: Wear your cycling shoes on the flight, also wear a lightweight technical fabric jacket.
 I also bring a light pair of ballet slipper flats for dining out in the evening.

 3rd clothing: Every cycle tourist has his or her own clothing preferences.
 However, cyclists agree that lightweight, moisture-wicking clothing is best.
 These hi-tech fabrics also wash and dry efficiently.
 Base layers in synthetic fiber or merino wool are on most cyclists’ fave lists.
-Lightweight, long sleeve shirts or jerseys protect you from wind and the sun’s harmful rays.
+Lightweight, long sleeve shirts or jerseys protect you from wind and sun.
 Bright visible colors help motorists spot you!

 Socks (2 pair) quality construction with wicking, merino wool – like Smart Wool.